Alibaba's Ma: financial services IPO 'definite', eyes China mainland listing

-Alibaba was unable to list shares on China's mainland as part of its record-breaking $25 billion (15.77 billion pounds) initial public offering, said Ma.
+Alibaba was unable to list shares on China's mainland as part of its record-breaking $25 billion initial public offering, said Ma.
 "I hope that Alipay has this opportunity," he told China's official CCTV state broadcaster in an interview, according to a transcript posted on CCTV's official Weibo microblog.

 Alipay is the lifeblood of Alibaba's e-commerce network and China's dominant online payment processor.
 Set up a decade ago, the service pioneered online payments in China and settled 4.825 trillion yuan ($788 billion) in transactions in the year ended June 30, 2014.